How to efficiently search online databases for academic research

 When you have thoroughly finished searching a comprehensive database, you can move on to another to find more results.
 Some databases that cover the same topics might give you the same search results, but they might also cover an entire range of different journals or online resources.

 You might prefer the search system of one database over another based on the results you get from keyword searches.
 One database might have more advanced search options than the other.
 You can also try a more general database like:

 8. Notice the big players in your field

-There are experts in every field, people who have published a lot on your topic, people who get quoted or interviewed a lot, and seem to be present almost everywhere when researching your particular topic.
-Pay attention to those names when searching a database and once you found someone interesting, you can search for more from that person.
+There are experts in every field, people who have published a lot of scholarly content on your topic, people who get quoted or interviewed a lot and seem to be present almost everywhere.
+Pay attention to those names when searching a database and once you have found someone interesting, you can search for more from that person.

 Also, take note of seminal articles, or those works that have been cited repeatedly within your field.
 Many major databases for academic journals have features that allow you to quickly determine which articles are cited most frequently.